-7.1.2.8.1 A DO statement is used to define a loop.
-The action succeeding execution of a DO statement is described by the following six steps:

-(1) The control variable is assigned the value represented by the initial parameter.
+A DO statement is used to define a loop.
+The action succeeding execution of a DO statement is described by the following five steps: 1.
+The control variable is assigned the value represented by the initial parameter.
 This value must be less than or equal to the value represented by the terminal parameter.

-(2) The range of the DO is executed.
+2. The range of the DO is executed.

-(3) If control reaches the terminal statement, then after execution of the terminal statement, the control variable of the most recently executed DO statement associated with the terminal statement is incremented by the value represented by the associated incrementation parameter.
+3. If control reaches the terminal statement, and after execution of the terminal statement, the control variable of the most recently executed DO statement associated with the terminal statement is incremented by the value represented by the associated incrementation parameter.

-(4) If the value of the control variable after incrementation is less than or equal to the value represented by the associated terminal parameter, then the action described starting at step 2 is repeated, with the understanding that the range in question is that of the DO, whose control variable has been most recently incremented.
-If the value of the control variable is greater than the value represented by its associated terminal parameter, then the DO is said to have been satisfied and the control variable becomes undefined.
+4. If the value of the control variable after incrementation is less than or equal to the value represented by the associated terminal parameter, the action as described starting at step 2 is repeated with the understanding that the range in question is that of the DO, the control variable of which was most recently incremented.
+If the value of the control variable is greater than the value represented by its associated terminal parameter, the DO is said to have been satisfied and the control variable becomes undefined.

-(5) At this point, if there were one or more other DO statements referring to the terminal statement in question, the control variable of the next most recently executed DO statement is incremented by the value represented by its associated incrementation parameter and the action described in step 4 is repeated until all DO statements referring to the particular termination statement are satisfied, at which time the first executable statement following the terminal statement is executed.

-In the remainder of this section (7.1.2.8) a logical IF statement containing a GO TO or an arithmetic IF statement form is regarded as a GO TO or an arithmetic IF statement, respectively.
+5. At this point, if there were one or more other DO statements referring to the terminal statement in question, the control variable of the next most recently executed DO statement is incremented by the value represented by its associated incrementation parameter and the action as described in step 4 is repeated until all DO statements referring to the particular termination statement are satisfied, at which time the first executable statement following the terminal statement is executed.
+In the remainder of this section (7.1.2.8) a logical IF statement containing a GO TO or arithmetic IF statement form is regarded as a GO TO or arithmetic IF statement respectively.

-(6) Upon exiting from the range of a DO by the execution of a GO TO statement or an arithmetic IF statement, that is, other than by satisfying the DO, the control variable of the DO is defined and is equal to the most recent value attained as defined in the preceding paragraphs.
+Upon exiting from the range of a DO by execution of a GO TO statement or an arithmetic IF statement, that is, other than by satisfying the DO, the control variable of the DO is defined and is equal to the most recent value attained as defined in the foregoing.

-7.1.2.8.2 A DO is said to have an EXTENDED RANGE if both of the following conditions apply:
+A DO is said to have an extended range if both of the following conditions apply: